 A standard 3-position wall switch is supplied.
 The high-voltage control is connected to the electrical source.
 It alternates directions of screen motion by means of the hot lead, using the 3-position switch.

-- An available AC constant power source - One 4-conductor romex per connection or motor connector cable or one 8-conductor romex for two connections
+- An available AC constant power source - A 4-conductor romex or motor connector cable